jarreed0/ArchGE/README.md

 #ArchGE - A 2D Game Engine written in C++ and using SDL2

-#DO NOT RUN THE PARK SAMPLE GAME - IT WILL CRASH YOUR COMPUTER HAHA
+#DO NOT RUN THE PARK SAMPLE GAME - IT WILL (may) CRASH YOUR COMPUTER HAHA
-#IT doesn't have anything to do with an engine problem, its just the game has an error.
+It doesn't have anything to do with an engine problem, its just the game has an error.

 #Under Heavy Development

+Try out manage:

+chmod u+wx manage

+./manage -s (or setup)

+manage -i (or install)

+Build engine with manage:

+manage engine (or -e)

+Build game with engine:

+manage game (or -g) GAMEDIR (the game needs a ./build.sh, just copy it from the snake one and edit it a bit)

+Test engine/game with the newest version

+manage test GAMEDIR

+Find out more:

+manage -h (or help)

+And yes I know it is a little cluttered and keep in mind it has a few errors.

 For Engine Devs: